epsilon-phase/raylib-experiments/src/crystal/README.md

 Here's what exists so far:

+* A - Toggle drawing the freely moving particles versus just the fixed ones
-* R -- Reset the crystal
+* R - Reset the crystal
 * T - Toggle drawing the text over the crystal
-* S - Suspend drawing of the particles and crystals.
+* W - Change walking strategy(More on this later)